 No one likes to think about growing old.
 However, the way in which we take care of our bodies is reflected in how we age.
 If exercise and good nutrition are not a part of a regular life routine, then we may see obesity, osteoporosis, and disease settle in and take over.

-Our Specialist Diploma in Advanced Pilates will qualify you to work with a variety of populations.
+Our Advanced Level 4 Pilates will qualify you to work with a variety of populations.
 Whether they are in your regular classes, take one-on-one, or you go to nursing homes, you will feel prepared for how to teach various groups of people safely and effectively after our course.

 One of our favorite things about Pilates mat exercise is that it emphasizes full body movement in relation to the core.
 Most of the exercises are done on the floor.
 For an elderly population, this may be challenging.
 In this case, many of the exercises can be performed with a chair so they do not have to go all the way to the floor.
 This is helpful if they have trouble standing up or sitting down on the floor.

 This is why it’s so important to incorporate this action into Pilates classes and continue this movement of sitting down/standing up from the floor no matter your age.
 We all remember how easy it was as children to play on the ground.
 Okay, maybe we don’t remember but we certainly see it in the kids around us!